jxnv/Splunk_Investigation_Queries/README.md

-# Splunk_Investigation_Queries
-SOC Investigation Splunk Queries, these prompts can be copied and pasted, with only the replacement of "KeyArtifact" for an effective framework of an investigation

 # General Splunk Queries/Tables
+SOC Investigation Splunk Queries, these prompts can be copied and pasted, with only the replacement of "KeyArtifact" for an effective framework of an investigation of an incident generally using Splunk.

 ## Detailed Table of Events Filtered by Key Artifacts
 Index=* KeyArtifact